 amputee football: the rules

-The rules of amputee football vary little from those of mainstream football.
-Below are the rules set out by the European Amputee Football Federation...
+The rules of amputee football vary little from the conventional game.
+Below are the rules set out by the European Amputee Football Federation.

 An amputee is defined as someone who is 'abbreviated' at or near the ankle or wrist.
 Outfield players may have two hands but only one leg.